yasevplaton/test-python-node/readme.md

 $ node server.js
 ```

-Use simple web-server for frontend testing.
+Use a simple web-server for frontend testing.
 I've used ["Live Server" VSCode extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 You can use it also or install simple http-server and start it in another bash console.
 ```sh
 $ npm install http-server -g
 $ http-server